-As set out in detail in Section 5.0 of this report, it is our opinion that the requested Official Plan Amendment and Zoning By-law Amendment support the objectives and policies of the Regional Transportation Plan.
-In particular, the proposed development would optimize transitoriented development potential in the Midtown Oakville, an anchor mobility hub.
+As set out in detail in Section 5.1 of this report, it is our opinion that the requested Zoning By-law Amendment supports the objectives and policies of the Regional Transportation Plan.
+In particular, the proposed development would optimize transit-oriented development potential in the Midtown Oakville, an anchor mobility hub.